hardiksa/torqueOLD/docs/users/basics/tokens.md

 Evmos is a Cosmos-based chain with full Ethereum Virtual Machine (EVM) support.
 Because of this [architecture](./../technical_concepts/architecture.md), tokens and assets in the network may come from different independent sources.

-## The EVMOS Token
+## The TORQUE Token

-The denomination used for staking, governance and gas consumption on the EVM is the EVMOS.
-The EVMOS provides the utility of: securing the Proof-of-Stake chain, token used for governance proposals, distribution of fees to validator and users, and as a mean of gas for running smart contracts on the EVM.
+The denomination used for staking, governance and gas consumption on the EVM is the TORQUE.
+The TORQUE provides the utility of: securing the Proof-of-Stake chain, token used for governance proposals, distribution of fees to validator and users, and as a mean of gas for running smart contracts on the EVM.

-Evmos uses [Atto](https://en.wikipedia.org/wiki/Atto-) EVMOS as the base denomination to maintain parity with Ethereum.
+Evmos uses [Atto](https://en.wikipedia.org/wiki/Atto-) TORQUE as the base denomination to maintain parity with Ethereum.

 $$1 evmos = 1 ~ * ~ 10^{18} aevmos$$